-How can we tell and listen to stories in ways that help us understand the emergence, convergence, and divergence of gender and sexual experiences?
+How can we tell and listen to stories in ways that help us understand the emergent and systemic aspects of gender and sexuality-based marginalization and resilience?

 Choose one of the following Flocking QT simulations to start exploring: